JoinMarket-Org/joinmarket-clientserver/scripts/tumblerguide.md

 In this implementation, each coinjoin has an associated "schedule" of format like this:

 ```
-[mixdepth, amount-in-satoshis, N-counterparties (requested), destination address, wait time in minutes, flag indicating completed/incomplete (1/0)]
+[mixdepth, amount-in-satoshis, N-counterparties (requested), destination address, wait time in minutes, flag indicating incomplete/broadcast/completed (0/txid/1)]
 ```

 `[]` here represents a Python list.
 It's recorded in files in a csv format (because in some cases users may edit).
 See [this](https://github.com/AdamISZ/joinmarket-clientserver/blob/master/scripts/sample-schedule-for-testnet) testnet sample given in the repo.
 A couple of extra notes on the format:

 * the 4th entry, the destination address, can have special values "INTERNAL" and "addrask"; the former indicates that the coins are to be sent to the "next" mixdepth, modulo the maximum mixdepth.
 The latter is the same function as in the original implementation, i.e. it takes a destination from those provided by the user, either in the initial command line or on a prompt during the run.

-* 0 amounts for the second entry indicate, as for command line flags, a sweep
+* 0 amounts for the second entry indicate, as for command line flags, a sweep; decimals indicate mixdepth fractions (for tumbler)

 For the `sendpayment.py` script, this schedule can indeed be simply written in a file and passed as a parameter (for this reason it's likely the tumbler and sendpayment scripts can merge in future).